luismiespisan/luismiespisan/README.md

 - 👋 Hi, I’m @luismiespisan, i'm a IT student.
 - 👀 I’m interested in ... learn about IT
 - 🌱 I’m currently learning ...
-C++
+Data Science
 - 💞️ I’m looking to collaborate on ... nothing for now.
 - 📫 How to reach me ...